 10. Why didn’t the Rhodians build the statue again after it was partially destroyed, one might wonder, right?
 Better yet, Ptolemy III, the King of Egypt at the time even offered to fully fund the rebuilding of the statue.
 The reason is an oracle saying Helios was angered by its construction and actually caused the earthquake that left the majority of the city of Rhodes, and the statue itself, in ruins in 226 B.C.

 11. Nothing of the Colossus was visible during its 12-year construction.
-The reason was that the people building the statue would put dirt alongside it to form a ramp in order to build the higher parts.
+The reason was that the people building the statue would put dirt alongside it to form a ramp to build the higher parts.
 When the statue was completed, the dirt was removed and the statue was visible in all its glory.

 12. Even though this hasn’t been realized (yet), plans have been made to create a new Colossus on the exact location the ancient one presumably stood.
 The 250 Million Euro price tag will probably assure it will never be realized considering the economic struggle of Greece in current times.
-This pretty much to the contrary of the rich times the ancient Colossus of Rhodes was built.
+This is pretty much the contrary of the rich times the ancient Colossus of Rhodes was built.

 13. Next to the Colosseum in Rome, there used to be a massive statue of the infamous emperor Nero that was modeled after the Colossus of Rhodes.
 It wasn’t destroyed after he had killed himself but rather repurposed.
 What was officially known as the “Flavian Amphitheater” is better known by its nickname the “Colosseum,” which it got from the statue that stood next to it.